michael-petersen/PlummerPlus/README.md

 # isotropic plummmer with 8K particles
 ./PlummerPlus.py -n 8192

+# isotropic plummmer with 8K particles, with M=2, and an initial position and velocity
+./PlummerPlus.py -n 8192 -M 2 -init 8.
+0. 0.
+0. 220.
+0.

 # 8k anisotropic plummer with Dejonghe with q=-2 (see Dejonghe 1987)
 ./PlummerPlus.py -n 8192 -q -2